dl-solarity/solidity-lib/README.md

 > [!IMPORTANT]
 > It is important to use the library as it is shipped and not copy-paste the code from untrusted sources.

+## Contribution

+We are open to any mind-blowing ideas!
+Please take a look at our [contribution guidelines](https://docs.solarity.dev/docs/getting-started/contribution/how-to-contribute) to get involved.

 ## License